BLUEBERRY ALMOND BREAKFAST BRAID WITH GLAZE

 This easy breakfast braid is filled with cream cheese and blueberries then wrapped in a crescent crust.
 It is baked and topped with a warm, sweet glaze.

-HOW TO MAKE BLUEBERRY ALMOND BREAKFAST BRAID:
+HOW TO MAKE A BLUEBERRY ALMOND BREAKFAST BRAID

 INGREDIENTS: